 After all: Employees with a high level of mental resilience, also called resilience, are obviously characterized by various factors: they do their work more conscientiously, get on better with other people and are more curious.

 But above all, the study says, others perceive them as emotionally more stable.
 Note the statement “to be noticed”.
 That says little about the actual condition.

 Resilient people, according to the study, are better able to control their emotions, are more disciplined, empathetic, set themselves challenging goals time and again, and more often believe in their abilities.

 The best way to improve the resilience of their employees is by giving them good guidance and control over their respective workspaces.
 In addition, bosses positively influence the satisfaction and health of their employees when they behave authentically, honestly, exemplary, and spiritually.

 The psychological resistance seems to be an important indicator of the ability to be a superior, the study concludes.
 And then utter a pious wish:

 As leadership quality also impacts on the business success of a company, the resilience of employees in the future should play a greater role in manager selection and development.
 Unfortunately, you often do the opposite experience in everyday life.

 The undiscovered ability of the truly successful

-But what are the abilities of really successful people?
-Can one even say that at all and really get to the bottom of the subject?
-One of the main skills is to control emotions and impulses with discipline, without suppressing them is one of those skills for him.
+But what are the skills of really successful people?
+Can you say that in general and really get to the bottom of the topic?
+One of the main skills is to control emotions and impulses with discipline without suppressing them, one of those skills for him.

 What sounds like squaring the circle actually helps us keep an eye on personal goals.
 Empathy allows resilient people to recognize the needs and moods of their environment.
 After all, it is also important to have a realistic, optimistic self-assessment as well as the basic conviction that you can cope with negative situations yourself.